danielhoherd/homepass/RaspberryPi/README.md

 # Overview
-This software is intended for use on a Raspberry Pi.
+This software is intended for use on a Raspberry Pi using Raspbian 7.
 When installed correctly, your Pi will start up and immediately begin Homepassing.

 # Status
 This software currently requires manual installation.
 Once installed, it functions perfectly, and there are no known bugs.